Koken-Community-Support/OxyGen-Slideshow/README.md

 ## Frequently Asked Questions
 * Where are the settings?
-Users of OxyGen v3 will find settings for showing/hiding the Title and caption is found under the theme settings panel `Template`.
+Users of OxyGen v3 will find settings for showing/hiding the Title and caption in the theme settings panel `Template`.

 Slideshow settings for each slideshow, can be set directly inside `Admin->Site ->The slide show gear icon`.